Got a great idea? We want to help it take flight.

 Phase 3: Due Diligence

-Angel Oregon Fall Program investors will then form due diligence teams around each of the remaining companies.
-You will be contacted by your due diligence lead and advised of the next steps in the process that will likely include one-on-one meetings, requests for additional information, etc.
+Angel Oregon Spring Program investors will then form due diligence teams around each of the remaining companies.
+You will be contacted by your due diligence lead and advised of the next steps in the process that will likely include one-on-one meetings and requests for additional information.

 Phase 4: Q&A and Final Vote

-Following final due diligence discussions and the Q&A session, investors will vote and the winner of the investment award will be announced!
-All remaining finalist companies will have the opportunity to meet with a member of the due diligence team to obtain suggestions for improvement plus other feedback.
+On April 14, following final due diligence discussions and the Q&A session, investors will vote on a winner.
+The finalists and public at large will be informed of the winner at our Angel Oregon Showcase on April 22.
+Remaining finalist companies will have the opportunity to meet with a member of the due diligence team to obtain suggestions for improvement plus other feedback.